earthquake-research-group/hypo71py/README.md

 This package builds on the original HYPO71 algorithm and legacy Fortran implementations.
 Credit is due to the original authors of HYPO71 and to contributors to earlier Python ports, including *robspy*.

-Primary author:
 - **Kris Vanneste**

-Code reorgaisation and Obspy interface
+Primary author of core and model elements (https://gitlab-as.oma.be/kris/robspy)

 - **Dan Sandiford**

+Code reorganisation and Obspy interface: